 Reload Apache instead when PHP runs as an Apache module, and use the unversioned php-fpm unit on hosts that package it that way.
 A .user.ini change is picked up after the user_ini.cache_ttl interval instead of a service reload.

-- Request the diagnostic script through the same site or virtual host and confirm the higher limit.
+- Request the diagnostic script again and confirm the higher live values from the web-facing runtime.

-If lower values still appear, inspect later PHP-FPM pool overrides, per-directory .user.ini files, and any request-body limit in Apache, Nginx, or the reverse proxy.
+If smaller values still appear, check for a later PHP-FPM pool override, a nearer .user.ini file, an Apache php_value or php_admin_value override, or a smaller request-body limit in Apache, Nginx, a load balancer, or another reverse proxy.

 Related: How to find PHP configuration files